SaltSong-LLC/saltsong-advanced/src/content/blog/why-drag-and-drop-builders-might-be-hurting-your-seo.md

 ---
 title: Why Drag and Drop Builders Might Be Hurting Your SEO
 url: why-drag-drop-builders-hurt-seo
-description: Learn why drag-and-drop website builders can hurt your SEO and discover how clean, structured code and privacy-focused tools can keep your site seaworthy and ranking high in search results.
+description: Learn why drag and drop website builders can hurt your SEO.
 author: Trina
 date: 2025-08-22T14:44:00.000-07:00
 tags: